 Is being in default a big deal?

-Being in default causes all sorts of issue.
+Being in default causes many different issues.
 In your daily life, you can be constantly annoyed with collection phone calls.
 Your finances will take a beating because being in default will destroy your credit score.
 Your loan balance will grow quickly due to late fees and interest, making your situation worse with each passing day.

 Because the loans are owned by the federal government and not a private company, there are also many powers that the government has to collect your debt.
 The National Consumer Law Center has a nice explanation of the things the government can do to collect your student debt.